 He then worked with editors and joined a critique group, doing anything he could to learn, to improve his writing, and make his novel the best it could be.

-Murphy lives in Shawville with his wife, two daughters and pug.
+Murphy lives in Shawville with his wife, three daughters and pug.
 He is a teacher who holds a Bachelor of Science degree in Marketing, and a Bachelor of Education (Magna Cum Laude).

 He is currently working on his next novel.